 Finding the Best Places to Retire Since 2006!

-The cost of living is 10% below the national average.
-Politically, residents lean very much to the right.
+The cost of living is 16% below the national average.
+Politically, residents lean to the right.
 Thirty-five percent of locals are age 45 or better, and more than 40% hold at least a four year college degree.
-The city has grown by 10% in the last 10 years and is racially diverse.
+The city has grown 10% in the last 10 years.

-The median home price is $190,000.
+The median home price is $305,000, reflecting a 5% increase since last year.
 Neighborhoods have a rural quality and are peppered primarily with ranch ramblers and raised ranch ramblers, although there are apartments, town homes and custom estates, too.
 Many residences sit on a large, wooded lot.

 Greenville's cultural fabric is as impressive as its downtown, particularly for a metropolis of this size.
 The beautiful Peace Center for the Performing Arts has a Broadway series, and the Carolina Ballet Theatre is a professional classical ballet company and contemporary dance group.
 The Greenville Little Theatre mounts productions from writers as diverse as Shakespeare and Oscar Wilde.
 The Warehouse Theater, in an old textile building, performs up to 15 shows a year.
-The Greenville Chorale, the Greenville Light Opera Works (GLOW), the Greenville Symphony Orchestra and the Greenville Chautauqua all have loyal followings.
+The Greenville Chorale, the Greenville Light Opera Works (GLOW), the Greenville Symphony Orchestra and the Greenville Chautauqua all present performances throughout the year.

 First Fridays Art Walk, Greenville Open Studios and the West Greenville Arts Festival are regular events.
 The Greenville County Museum of Art has a significant Andrew Wyeth collection.
 One of the last Frank Lloyd Wright homes built is here, too.
 Bob Jones University, a Christian university, and Furman University, a private liberal arts university, are small, with 2,500 to 3,500 students each.
 The University Center was founded to give residents access to higher learning and houses programs from six larger universities, including Clemson University and the University of South Carolina.